A traffic crossing with cars, bikes and pedestrians.

 9. Where textile waste becomes circular raw material

 At full capacity, the Siptex plant can sort 24,000 tonnes of textiles per year.
 That’s a great volume of textile waste made useful instead of being discarded.
-Siptex calls the circular raw material ReFab, ‘Renewable Fabulous Fabric’.
+The circular raw material is called ReFab, ‘Renewable Fabulous Fabric’.

-Siptex is an acronym for ‘Swedish Innovation Platform for Textile sorting’ and it started out as a research project aiming to create a link between collected textile waste and high-quality fibre-to-fibre recycling.
-In November 2022 Siptex left the research stage and is now a part of Sysav, a waste management company with a circular approach.
+Siptex, ‘Swedish Innovation Platform for Textile sorting’, started out as a research project aiming to create a link between collected textile waste and high-quality fibre-to-fibre recycling.
+In November 2022, Siptex left the research stage and is now a part of Sysav, a waste management company with a circular approach.

 10. From waste to district heating